MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 ---

 ## To set up a sales line discount for a customer
 The steps to set up line discounts for a customer differ, depending on whether your administrator has turned on the **New sales pricing experience** feature update.
-Option 2 describes the new feature.

 #### [Current Experience](#tab/current-experience)
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.